lmjh/doodle-this/README.md

 ### Sketchbook

 * The core feature of Doodle This is the sketchbook, where users can draw using the range of colours and tools provided.
-* I put a lot of consideration into the responsive design of the sketchbook page, as there were many controls and features to accomodate and I wanted to make the best use of the screen space available in a range of formats.
+* I put a lot of consideration into the responsive design of the sketchbook page, as there were many controls and features to accommodate and I wanted to make the best use of the screen space available in a range of formats.
 ![](documentation/readme_images/features/sketchbook-desktop.jpg)
 ![](documentation/readme_images/features/sketchbook-tablet.jpg)
 ![](documentation/readme_images/features/sketchbook-mobile.jpg)